danispringer/prefacto/README.md

 - Share or save your results
 - Choose between light and dark mode
 - Choose whether to have sounds on or off
-- Choose between a light or a dark app icon

 - Email: dani.springer@icloud.com